-There are three writing projects in English 101.
+There are three writing projects in English 107.
 You must submit all three writing projects to pass the course.
-All drafts will be submitted electronically through the ASU Blackboard website.
+All drafts will be submitted electronically through the My Docs feature in MyASU.
 All projects must be submitted to the site by the due date listed on the syllabus.
 Late writing projects will lose full letter grade one minute after it is due and another letter grade every 24 hours thereafter.
 Writing projects more than 5 days late will receive no credit but must still be submitted.
 Computer problems are not valid excuses for late work.

-Writing Project 1: Reflection on What You Bring to Writing allows students to reflect upon past experiences that will help them be successful as a writer.
-This will include looking specifically at past writing experiences and their experiences as athletes as well as any additional experience that students believe will help them become strong writers.
+Writing Project 1: Reflection on Your Writing allows students to reflect upon past writing experiences and make a claim about who they are as a writer.
 Students will be asked to use evidence (such as anecdotes, writing samples, screen captures, and photos) to help them make their points.

 Writing Project 2: Observation of an Affinity Space allows students to observe an affinity space (most likely online), and draw conclusions about the space based on their observation.
-Students will be encourages to choose spaces with which they have a personal affinity, such as forums for sports teams or activities.
+Students will be encourages to choose spaces with which they have a personal affinity and about which they may already have knowledge and even expertise.